greendavegreen/hyraxDevLauncher/readMe.md

 ssh ec2-user@XXX.cloud.lnadac.org
 ```

-9. once on your machine, you will find:
+9. Once on your machine, you will find:
 - solr running as an init.d service answering port 8983
 - Fedora running inside Jetty service, answering port 8080
 - redis, installed as service and running on standard port